-We had tried two years ago to visit here, but our plans were cancelled by a 3rd party, and so therefore, was our impending stay, but not to worry, because everything happens for a reason, and life’s timing is always perfect.
+We had tried two years ago to visit here, but our plans were canceled by a 3rd party, and so, therefore, was our impending stay, but not to worry, because everything happens for a reason, and life’s timing is always perfect.
 At that time, we had to reserve a Hotel or Guest House / Pensione room months in advance because these five little villages are sold out in the summertime.

 So when our travel plans changed a week ago in the middle of the European winter, we thought “why not pop over’ and see the Cinque Terre region.